akuzko/rehash/README.md

 ### Block usage

-`Rehash.map` method yield a `Rehasher` instance that allows you to apply multiple mappings, as well as transform mapped values themselves:
+`Rehash.map` method yield a `Rehash::Mapper` instance that allows you to apply multiple mappings, as well as transform mapped values themselves:

 ```rb